MIFIDPRU 8 Disclosure

 29 | Tier 2: Other capital elements, deductions and adjustments | - |

-Reconciliation of regulatory own funds to balance sheet in the audited financial statements as at 31st March 2023.
+Regulatory own funds to balance sheet in the audited financial statements as at period end.

 Table 2 : Own funds: reconciliation of regulatory own funds to balance sheet in the audited financial statements | |||